 Bowlby's attachment theory (Bowlby, 1969) blends nature and nurture.
 He claimed that learners instinctively seek a caregiver.
 Consistent care fosters secure attachment.
 Nature and nurture are both needed, not one or the other.

 Interactionism avoids genetic determinism and unrealistic expectations.
-It recognises learners possess varied genetic foundations, (Dickins & Flynn, 2001).
-They need suitable support and challenge to grow, (Asbury & Plomin, 2014; Rutter, 2006).
+It recognises that learners possess varied genetic foundations (Dickins & Flynn, 2001), and that they need suitable support and challenge to grow (Asbury & Plomin, 2014; Rutter, 2006).

 Maya finds patterns easy but faced school moves (genetic influence, life events).
 Hassan has resilience, but dyslexia impacts number work.
 Effective teaching means understanding each learner's needs.
 Maya requires stability, routine, and pattern work.
 Hassan needs multisensory teaching for numeracy.
 (Bronfenbrenner, 1979; Sameroff, 2009) All learners benefit from high expectations and clear instruction.
 This shows interactionism: genes, environment, and support all matter.